shom-fr/xoa/doc/indepth.meta.rst

 - A dictionary.
 - A :class:`configobj.ConfigObj` instance.
 - Another :class:`~xoa.meta.general.MetaSpecs` instance.
-- A list of them, with the first having priority over the lasts.
+- A list of them, with the first having priority over the last.

 The initialization also accepts two options: